cloudgraphdev/cli/README.md

 # Why CloudGraph

-Whether you're a cloud architect with 15 years of experience or someone who is just getting started on their cloud journey, there is no denying that understanding the exact current state of your (AWS, Azure, GCP...) environments is challenging, time-consuming work.
-Even answering basic questions like, "What is running in X region?", "Is X secure and compliant?", or "How much is this cluster going to cost me in July?" requires both time and expertise or expensive 3rd party software.
+Whether you're a cloud architect with 15 years of experience or someone who is just getting started on their cloud journey, there is no denying that staying on top of security, compliance, governance, FinOps, operations...etc., is challenging, time-consuming work.
+Even answering basic questions like, "What all is running in the us-east-1 region?", "Are my RDS clusters properly secured and compliant?", or "How much is this EKS/AKS/GKE cluster going to cost me this month?" requires both time and expertise, or expensive 3rd party software.

 <br />